HassounLab/PER_BRENDA/README.md

 # How to extract from the json?
 `Python BRENDAExtract.py --ifile parsed.json --templatefile template.json --ofile extract.json`<br> *optionally --csvfile brenda.csv --compoundfile comps.txt* <br>

 Extractions may be executed provided with a parsed JSON file name, output file name, and extraction parameters.
-These parameters include EC numbers subcategories, and BRENDA column names of interest.
-For command line extractions, a templatefile should be included to extract these parameters.
+These parameters include EC numbers, subcategories, and fields of interest.
+For command line extractions, a templatefile should be included to extract these parameters, an example template may be found in entryTemplate.json.
 For extractions at the subcategory level, a csvfile may be additionally provided for a csv output of the subcategory.
 For extractions with Substrate/Product and Natural Substrate/Natural Product, a compoundfile may be provided which may be processed on MetaboAnalyst for KEGG, PubChem, or other database ID numbers.

 Category: Labels shown in BRENDA sidebar (example Enzyme-Ligand Interactions)